 Clip Fragments are clips that have been found but may be damaged or incomplete.
 These clips may not preview or export correctly.

 For some filesystems, DVR Examiner can determine the type of recording for recovered video clips.
 In these instances, DVR Examiner adds a “Recording Types” field to the Clip List Grid.
 These recording types include: continuous, motion/event, and scheduled.

 A Continuous recording type means that the DVR was set to be always on and recording video for that channel.
 In this case, you should be able to locate video clips for any time of interest.

 Motion/Event recording only occurs when the DVR senses motion based on its settings.
 While these clips might contain valuable video from your event of interest, often DVRs can be triggered by something as menial as the wind in the trees.

-Each of these clip status terms can help you identify details about how the owner set up their DVR, and why certain time frames may or may not be available for viewing.
+Each of these clip status terms can help you identify details about how the owner set up their DVR, and why specific time frames may or may not be available for viewing.
 If you find yourself needing a more in-depth causality analysis into the video you are recovering, reach out to our Advanced Technical Services department.